-- Fecal Immunochemical Test (FIT): It is a high-end stool test approved by FDA (Food and Drug Administration).
-It is many used for regular screening of colon cancer and done once every year.
-It is economical and costs around $20-$50 per test.
+It is a high-end stool test approved by FDA (Food and Drug Administration).
+It is mainly used for regular screening of colon cancer and done once every year.
+The process is economical and costs lesser per test.

-- Stool DNA Test: It is also a stool test to check for the presence of blood or pre-cancer DNA in stool.
+It is also a stool test to check for the presence of blood or pre-cancer DNA in the stool.
 Upon positive finding, You should go for a colonoscopy to re-confirm.

 Cologuard costs around $600 and is covered by health insurance.

-- Barium Enema Test: It is another X-Ray procedure like Virtual Colonoscopy, but in this method, a Barium solution is pushed through anus for better X-Ray imaging.
+It is another X-Ray procedure like Virtual Colonoscopy, but in this method, a Barium solution is pushed through anus for better X-Ray imaging.
 Barium is a concentrated dye that shows bright white in X-ray.
-(See Q26 for more details).
+(See above for more details).

-- Sigmoidoscopy: The procedure of Sigmoidoscopy is almost same… the only difference is, it only checks the lower part of colon and rectum.
-(See Q25 for more details).
+The procedure of Sigmoidoscopy is almost same.
+The only difference is, it only checks the lower part of colon and rectum.
+(See above for more details).

 A. It takes lesser time of about 10-15 minutes.